skanda-vijaykumar/Business-card-info-extraction/README.md

 ## **Business Card Info Extraction**

 An end-to-end solution for detecting business cards in images and extracting structured contact information using Visual Language Models (VLMs).
-The project demonstrates the superiority of transformer-based architectures over traditional convolutional neural networks for feature recognition and information extraction.[1]
+The project demonstrates the superiority of transformer-based architectures over traditional convolutional neural networks for feature recognition and information extraction.
+This project is unique cause it works completely locally and is useful for companies who was to reduce redundant work and yet keep data secure.

 ## Features
 - **Card Detection:** Locates and crops business cards from arbitrary photographs.